-This simple DIY wood fired outdoor pizza oven uses easy to find natural materials, and it works amazingly well ( see it in action below! ) and costs 1% of a pizza oven kit.
+This simple DIY wood fire backyard pizza oven uses easy to find natural materials, and it works amazingly well ( see it in action below! ) and costs 1% of a pizza oven kit.

 This type of oven is called earth oven, or cob oven.
-They are made with readily available and often free materials, and a proven technique that has been used for hundreds or even thousands of years.
+Made with readily available and often free materials, and a proven technique that has been used for hundreds or even thousands of years, it’s] even easier than a brick pizza oven.
 No special tools are needed, it is also great as a group project to create with friends!

-In this DIY wood fired outdoor pizza oven tutorial ( with a free ebook at the end ) I will share:
+- In this DIY wood fired outdoor pizza oven tutorial ( & a free ebook with instructions at the end ) I will share:

-Step by step process on how to build a simple and effective pizza oven
+- Step by step process on how to build a simple and effective DIY pizza oven.

-By the way, if you are adventurous enough to be reading this, you HAVE to check out our easy and AMAZING no knead bread recipe, made with 50% whole grain, YUM!
+By the way, if you are adventurous enough to be reading this, you HAVE to check out our easy and super yummy no knead bread recipe, made with 50% whole grain, YUM!

-Recently I attended an Earth Oven (aka Cob Oven) building class taught by one of the best teachers in this field, Kiko Denzer. ( Some of the helpful resources are affiliate links.
-Full disclosure here. ) Years ago, I was greatly inspired by his book : one of the best on oven building .
+Recently I attended an Earth Oven (aka Cob Oven) building class taught by one of the best teachers in this field, Kiko Denzer.
+Years ago, I was greatly inspired by his book : one of the best on oven building .

 During the 6 hour long class, we built 2 portable earth ovens, which were auctioned the next day.
 I learned so much about building with earth and other readily available materials.
 There’s such simplicity and beauty to the process that I find deeply inspiring.